myriadrf/xtrx-fpga-source/README.md

 This repository contains the source code of the XTRX SDR FPGA image.

 # How to build
+source /opt/Xilinx/Vivado/2019.1/settings64.sh
-Run `top/build.sh` to build the FPGA image
+Run `top/xtrxr5/build.sh` to build the FPGA image

 # License
 The license is derived from the Xilinx IP Core Evaluation license with changes to allow modification of the source code.
 Most important provisions of the license for this source code: